siddiki8/hackDI-backend-starter/docs/supabase_setup.md

 Once your project is ready, you need to get your API URL and anon key.

 1. In the left sidebar, click on the "Project Settings" icon (the gear).
-2. In the settings menu, click on "API Keys".
-3. You will find your database "URL" under the "Data API" section:
+2. You will find your database "URL" under the "Data API" section:

     ![Database URL](/screens/db-url.png)

-4. You will find your `anon` "public" key under "Project API keys":
+3. You will find your `anon` "public" key under "API keys":

     ![API Credentials](/screens/api-keys.png)

-5. Copy these two values and paste them into your `.env` file:
+4. Copy these two values and paste them into your `.env` file:

     ```
     SUPABASE_URL="YOUR_SUPABASE_URL"